Naomichi Marufuji: Early life & career (before 2000)

+Professional wrestling career (2000–present)

 Pro Wrestling Noah (2000–present)

 After the Noah secession, he joined the upstart promotion and became an integral part of its Junior Heavyweight division, impressing many with his high-flying style and charisma.
 He would go on to form a successful tag team with KENTA and win the 2004 Super J-Cup.
 In early and mid-2005, Marufuji toured through Germany and Austria, competing for Westside Xtreme Wrestling and Rings of Europe.
 Along with Minoru Suzuki, they were the first talent delegation that was sent over that began the Noah/European Talent Trade Partnership.
 On March 5, 2006, Marufuji pinned former Triple Crown Heavyweight Champion and former GHC Heavyweight Champion Akira Taue.

 On September 9, 2006, Naomichi defeated Jun Akiyama for the GHC Heavyweight Championship at the Budokan Hall, utilizing the Perfect Inside Cradle.
 In doing so, he became the first wrestler to win all five GHC titles in Noah and became the lightest GHC Heavyweight Champion of all time.
 A little over a month later, Marufuji's successfully defended the title against his tag team partner Kenta on October 29, 2006.
 The match received critical acclaim, and Tokyo Sports named the match the 2006 Match of the Year.
 On December 10, 2006, Marufuji lost the GHC Heavyweight Championship to Mitsuharu Misawa in his third defense.

-On July 5, 2009, Marufuji was appointed to the position of Noah's Vice President alongside Kenta Kobashi by Noah's current President, Akira Taue, in the wake of Misawa's death.
+On July 5, 2009, Marufuji was appointed to the position of Noah's vice president alongside Kenta Kobashi by Noah's current President, Akira Taue, in the wake of Misawa's death.

 On July 5, 2014, Marufuji won the GHC Heavyweight Championship for the second time, defeating Yuji Nagata.
 That same month he defended the championship against BRAVE stablemate Katsuhiko Nakajima on July 21.
 He then defeated Takeshi Morishima on August 24 in his second title defense at Korakuen Hall.
 That same night, Maybach Taniguchi won a number one contenders match over Nakajima and the two men squared off on September 23 at the 'Great Voyage in Niigata' show where Marufuji successfully retained his championship.
 Shortly after, he retained the championship for a fourth time by defeating Daisuke Sekimoto of Big Japan Pro Wrestling at the 'Great Voyage in Yokohama' show on October 23.
 Marufuji then, still as champion, took part in the 2014 Global League.
 Marufuji finished with eight points and a four-win, three-loss record, including losses to Nakajima, Morishima, and Satoshi Kojima.
 Marufuji defeated the Global League winner Takashi Sugiura on December 6 at the 'Great Voyage in Tokyo vol.3' show.
 Following Marufuji's appearance on Wrestle Kingdom 9, the New Japan stable Suzuki-gun made their debut in Noah invading the company and on March 15, 2015, Marufuji lost his title to the stable's leader Minoru Suzuki.